pkgw/casa6/readme.md

     $ setenv CASABUILD /temporary/build/path/ # (csh, tcsh)
 ```

-> Macos 13 /Ventura users: Add this to all of the CMake commands:
+> macOS 13 /Ventura users: Add this to all of the CMake commands:
 ```
     -DCMAKE_CXX_FLAGS="-Qunused-arguments -flat_namespace" \
 ```